jules2689/trudeau/trudeau/2020-04-20/post_news.md

 Oh, yes.
 As the Prime Minister said, we all know each other here.
 Where you live in Portapique or Debert or  we are all related, cousins, sisters, brothers, husbands, wives.
-So many, many, many of US know people who know people who are definitely involved and their family members have been affected.
+So many, many, many of US know people WHO know people WHO are definitely involved and their family members have been affected.
 Many people were looking for loved ones yesterday, putting up their pictures saying, have you seen them?they live in Portapique. can't get ahold  them. and Wentworth is another area.